marijoblaz/MandelbrotSet_SFML/Readme.md

 ## Installation

-Follow the tutorial at [SFML](https://www.sfml-dev.org/tutorials/2.5/start-vc.php) to install SFML 2.5 32bit and run at x86!.
+Follow the tutorial at [SFML](https://www.sfml-dev.org/tutorials/2.5/start-vc.php) to install SFML 2.5 32bit and run at x86! release.

 ## Usage